-Notwithstanding the above, an employee who refuses placement into a vacancy in his or her classification will be laid off immediately with no recall rights.
+Notwithstanding the above, an employee who refuses placement into a vacancy in their classification will be laid off immediately with no recall rights.

-An employee who refuses to displace an employee at the same or lower band or who refused to be placed in a vacancy at a lower pay band will be laid off immediately and given recall rights in accordance with Article 46.14.
+An employee who refuses to displace an employee at the same or lower band or who refused to be placed in a vacancy at a lower pay band will be laid off immediately and given recall rights in accordance with Article 45.14.

-Having gone through the local redeployment process described above, an employee exhausts all of his or her options for redeployment or displacement and the employee has fewer than six (6) years of service, he or she will be laid off in accordance with the Lay-off and Recall Provisions outlined in Article 46.14.
+Having gone through the local redeployment process described above, an employee exhausts all of their options for redeployment or displacement and the employee has fewer than six (6) years of service, they will be laid off in accordance with the Lay-off and Recall Provisions outlined in Article 45.14.

-46.10 Regional Rights
+45.10 Regional Rights

-If, having gone through this process, an employee exhausts all of his or her options for redeployment or displacement and the employee has six (6) or more years service, the employee may be redeployed or bump within his/her region in accordance with the above sequence and the definition of regions outlined below.
+If, having gone through this process, an employee exhausts all of their options for redeployment or displacement and the employee has six (6) or more years service, the employee may be redeployed or bump within their region in accordance with the above sequence and the definition of regions outlined below.

-46.10.1 Available Work for Regional Redeployment and Displacement For the purposes of potential redeployment and displacement of full-time permanent employees, full-time permanent positions in the region where the employee's rights exist will be considered.
+45.10.1 Available Work for Regional Redeployment and Displacement

+For the purposes of potential redeployment and displacement of full-time permanent employees, full-time permanent positions in the region where the employee's rights exist will be considered.
 These regional vacancies will not be filled through the normal hiring process until the National Joint Employment Planning Committee has reviewed them.

-46.10.2 Regional Process
+45.10.2 Regional Process